eoyebami/eoyebami.github.io/iac/ansible/2024-06-07-ansible-modules.md

 * `Ansible Modules` are categorized into different groups based on their functionality
   - A list of support modules can be found [here](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html)
   - Modules are a type of plugin that excutes a task
+    * Indexes of all modules and plugins can be found [here](https://docs.ansible.com/ansible/latest/collections/all_plugins.html)
+    * Short read on plugins and some useful examples can be found [here](https://eoyebami.github.io/iac/ansible/2024-06-08-ansible-plugins.html)

 <h2>Modules</h2>